Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Size: Maximum and minimum loan sizes and savings requirements should match target clients’ income, business type, savings habits, etc.

-• Loan terms, repayment schedules and savings withdrawal conditions: Loan terms and repayment schedules should match the cash flows of your target clients, and savings withdrawal conditions should be designed to provide target clients with maximum access to their savings when they need it.
+• Loan terms, repayment schedules and savings withdrawal conditions: Loan terms and repayment schedules should match the cash flows of target clients, and savings withdrawal conditions should be designed to provide target clients with maximum access to their savings when they need it.
 Association Base Fandima in Burkina Faso provides an example of how it completely redesigned the terms of its group lending product to reach its target clients.

 • Price: Prices should be affordable to clients.
 Guidance for standard 6B discusses setting prices that are affordable to clients.